one-data-cookie/one-data-cookie.github.io/_notes/data-coding/Learn ChatGPT and AI.md

 	- Some teams are building AI supervised by another AI, specifically trained to do that.
 	- It might be easy to hack AI by simply putting a sticker on a road sign.
 There are people trying to prevent it but it will always be a chase.
 	- We might be heading into a future where real pictures are watermarked.
+- [Mrshu](https://mareksuppa.com/) when talking about ChatGPT 4o:
+	- "autocomplete"
+	- with top `p` sampling
+	- with subword level tokenization (→ problem with a lot of things)
+	- with base model & then fine-tuning
+	- brute force – simple idea (500 lines of C), scaled insanly
+	- "take a deep breath and do this step by step" helps even AI
+	- picture to patches to sequences to LLMs → simplification to the same problem
+	- OAI CLIP just puts these together in one vector space, using alt text
+	- what's new is that they are able to generate different modalities, not just take them; but its not out yet